SUI-Components/sui/packages/sui-widget-embedder/README.md

         └── package.json <- Page package.json
 ```

-### Generating widgets
+### Generating pages where widgets will live

-If you don't want to take care about base code and folder creation of a new widget you can use the `generate` functionality of the `sui-widget-embedder`:
+If you don't want to take care about base code and folder creation of a new page for widgets you can use the `generate` functionality of the `sui-widget-embedder`:

 ```
-$ sui-widget-embedder generate <widgetName>
+$ sui-widget-embedder generate <pageName>
 ```

-This will create the base files to make your widget work.
+This will create the base files to make your first widget work.

 You can also define the regExp that should match to load your widget into the page doing the follow:

 ```
-$ sui-widget-embedder generate <widgetName> -E 'expression'
+$ sui-widget-embedder generate <pageName> -E 'expression'
 ```

 Note that the quotes here are not 'optional' you can add an expresion without quotes off course but you'll need to escape all the chars that are interpretable by the terminal.